readium/architecture/streamer/parser/a11y-metadata-parsing.md

 - `fullVideoControl`
 - `fullVoiceControl`

-## AccessibilityAPI

-`accessibilityAPI` is a key whose value is an array of strings.

 ### EPUB 2.x

-The array is created from the `meta` elements whose `property` attribute has the value `schema:accessibilityAPI`.
+The array is created from the `meta` elements whose `property` attribute has the value `schema:accessibilityControl`.
 The value of their `content` attribute is pushed to the array.

 ### EPUB 3.X

-The array is created from the `meta` elements whose `property` attribute has the value `schema:accessibilityAPI`.
+The array is created from the `meta` elements whose `property` attribute has the value `schema:accessibilityControl`.
 Their value is pushed to the array.

+## AccessibilityAPI

+`accessibilityAPI` is a key whose value is an array of strings.

 At the time of writing, known values are: